this posting was originally written at http://kwiksher.com/blog/2013/12/23/crossing-the-chasm-with-mobile-apps/ in 2013

 Crossing the Chasm

-In 1991, Geoffrey A. Moore wrote a book called Crossing the Chasm: Marketing and Selling High-Tech Products to Mainstream Customers, which became a reference for marketeers around the world.
-Moore’s focuses on the specifics of marketing high tech products during the early start up period.
+In 1991, Geoffrey A. Moore wrote a book called Crossing the Chasm: Marketing and Selling High-Tech Products to Mainstream Customers, which became a reference for marketers around the world.
+Moore’s focuses on the specifics of marketing high tech products during the early startup period.
 The chart he used to describe the several phases of a product adoption timeframe is still used and can be easily adapted to the current mobile app business (and too for tools like Kwik and Moglue):

-Not wanting to describe each phase in detail (besides not being an expert in the topic, I strongly suggest you to read the book), lets quickly take a look of each segment of the chart:
+Not wanting to describe each phase in detail (besides not being an expert on the topic, I strongly suggest you read the book), let’s quickly take a look at each segment of the chart:

 - Innovators: are the people who “jump” into products and/or companies who try to address situations and problems not perceived before.
-These products cannot only target innovators, because they are a small amount of consumers.
+These products cannot only target innovators because they are a few consumers.
 However, innovators are the first ones who will try the product, provide feedback and promote it (if the product makes sense).
-Due the nature of playing with the unknown, and the usually higher costs, due the absence of demand for sales, innovator products promptly confront their first chasm (a big barrier that is the first “make or break it”).
+Due to the nature of playing with the unknown, and the usually higher costs, due to the absence of demand for sales, innovator products promptly confront their first chasm (a big barrier that is the first “make or break it”).
 Many innovations don’t succeed their smaller chasm.

 - Majorities: this is pretty explainable.
 They are the average consumers, who get the product because they are seeing it in the stores and their friends are talking about.
 If a product gets the attention of the majorities, being really useful for the masses, their developers will enjoy the explosion in sales and everything that money brings 🙂

-Sorry to spend time bringing the basics of the chasm chart, but I really think it may explains what is happening with Moglue, with Kwiksher and with YOU and YOUR apps.
+Sorry to spend time bringing the basics of the chasm chart, but I really think it may explain what is happening with Moglue, with Kwiksher and with YOU and YOUR apps.